Notes on integer division. Notes on integer division.

 For eight of the sixteen policies, no concise characterization is apparent; these are not uniform.
 With each, there is one direction of infinity rounding that differs from the other three, and one direction of zero rounding that differs from the other three.
 As a result, these eight policies are less likely to be useful than the other eight.
 In table two below, the exceptions are marked with diamonds:

-table two — all non-uniform
+table 2 — all non-uniform

 quadrant 1